random-guest/Bitcoin-Price-Prediction-using-RNN-Family-/README.md

 Understanding the sudden drop in the bitcoin price which took place at the period of the start of the Russia-Ukraine War.

 # Main Aim
-To study the effects of Russia-Ukraine tweets on the performance of a simple LSTM model in predicting the next day's closing price.
+To study the effects of Russia-Ukraine tweets on the performance of a simple LSTM model in predicting the next day's closing price of the bitcoin.

 # Data Used
 1. Recent Historical Bitcoin data (open, high, low, close, volume) of daily data between 2021-01-01 and 2022-07-01.